Set up an account, choose the right app, and add your first artwork record.

 - Studio media export for original images and videos is handled in the web dashboard.

-Last updated May 14, 2026
+Last updated June 10, 2026

 Plans are Free, Starter, and Studio.
-Studio maps to the internal pro tier for compatibility.

 - Free is for trying the system with a small archive.